 2. Rack Hold Windmill Exercise

 Hold the weight on the shoulder.
 It will become an excellent exercise for the core.
-Resultantly, you will find this exercise easier to do, especially when you have a tight shoulder or an unstable one.
+This exercise is easier to do, especially when you have a tight or unstable shoulder.

 3. Bottom-Up Windmill Exercise

 You can perform this exercise the same way as a regular windmill exercise.
-However, you will need to hold the kettlebell vertically using the uppermost handle.
+However, it would help hold the kettlebell vertically using the uppermost handle.
 It will encourage you to keep your arm vertical.
 Furthermore, it enhances the grip demand of the exercise.

 4. Double Weight Windmill Exercise